Start Here... to Un-Rush. A place to help you face a hurried world.

 WHO IS WRITING Un-Rush?

-Hi, I’m Claudia, a writer and event creator obsessed with seeking evidence that the power of slow creates a better world.
-I’m also passionate about connecting fascinating people who inspire each other (through in-person events).
+Lucky me, I became a writer and event creator obsessed with seeking evidence that the power of slow creates a better life.
+Additionally, I love bringing together fascinating people who inspire one another through in-person events.

 “Dear Claudia, life is about details and unfortunately, many people don’t pay attention to the details - “Paying Attention” pays off.
 You write about paying attention and slowing down – and attention to detail opens the door to everything!
 Your listening skills are as sharp as a tack.
 Those who listen and read will learn from you.
 We all listen to some degree, but we need to listen with attention.
 I think our brains have been hijacked by too many rings, dings, and social media machines.
 Keep doing your good work!” – Olivia Stewart